Boy Scouts of America (BSA)

 The application judged best in the Department will be submitted to

-National no later than April 1.
+National no later than 1 April of each year.

 Scouting Square Knot Award